JANECEA/FileSurfer/docs/UserGuide.md

 ## Installation
-Refer to [README.md](../README.md) for instructions how to build the project from source.
+Refer to [README.md](../README.md) for instructions on how to build the project from source.